-SmartScreen Filter in Windows 11 helps protect your PC from suspicious malicious apps and files.
+SmartScreen Filter in Windows 11 helps protect your PC from suspicious, malicious apps and files.
 Additionally, SmartScreen Filter may also display a warning message when trying to launch an unrecognized application.
-Smart Screen uses Microsoft cloud computing technology to quickly detect, alert and block potentially unwanted programs.
-You can easily turn off the SmartScreen filter for unrecognized apps with just a few clicks and launch the app or file as needed.
+Smart Screen uses Microsoft cloud computing technology to detect quickly, alert and block potentially unwanted programs.
+You can quickly turn off the SmartScreen filter for unrecognized apps with just a few clicks and launch the app or file as needed.

 Ways to Disable SmartScreen in Windows 11